TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: Background

 In order to determine the collection of substrings in the vocabulary, tokenizers are generally trained on a text dataset.
 While the training process for different approaches to tokenization can vary (see the following subsection), one straightforward effect of the training data is that if the training dataset does not include a given word or symbol, it will not be in the vocabulary.
 Similarly, differences in tokenizer training datasets can result in different choices for tokens included in $\mathcal{V}$ by different tokenizer learning algorithms.
 For example, if one tokenizer is trained on web data that includes many examples of the typo ``teh'', it is more likely to represent it as a single token in its vocabulary compared to a tokenizer that is only trained on highly edited text where this typo is rare.

-The inclusion of multilingual data in the tokenizer training data can also have a large effect on the final vocabulary, especially when scripts that do not share an alphabet are included.
-Generally a much larger vocabulary is required---for example the increase from 32{,}000 to 256{,}000 when moving from T5~\citep{raffel2020exploring} to mT5~\citep{xue2021mt5}.
+The inclusion of multilingual data in the tokenizer training data can also greatly impact the final vocabulary, especially when scripts that do not share an alphabet are included.
+Generally a much larger vocabulary is required, for example, the increase from 32{,}000 to 256{,}000 when moving from T5~\citep{raffel2020exploring} to mT5~\citep{xue2021mt5}.

 \paragraph{Learning Algorithm} When training a tokenizer, a learning algorithm produces a vocabulary $\mathcal{V}$ that ``fits'' the training data, with inclusion primarily determined by frequency.
 Most tokenizers function as compressors~\citep{lester2024compression}, assigning common words to single tokens while splitting rarer ones.
 Common algorithms include Byte-Pair Encoding (BPE)~\citep{gage1994bpe}, which iteratively merges the most frequent symbol bigrams until reaching vocabulary size $|\mathcal{V}|$; WordPiece~\citep{wu2016wordpiece}, which merges symbols by maximizing training data likelihood; and Unigram~\citep{kudo2018subword}, which starts with all possible segmentations and removes symbols causing minimal unigram loss increase.
 TokenMonster~\citep{forsythe2025tokenmonster} uses an unusual approach, building a global vocabulary from all possible tokens and employing an ``ungreedy'' algorithm that revises tokenization by lookahead.
-Byte-level models like ByT5~\citep{xue2022byt5} use predefined Unicode vocabularies rather than learned ones~\citep{mielke2021between}.
+Byte-level models like ByT5~\citep{xue2022byt5} use predefined Unicode vocabularies of bytes rather than learned ones~\citep{mielke2021between}.

 Vocabulary size $|\mathcal{V}|$ significantly affects composition, as larger vocabularies include more rare words as individual tokens.
 While most tokenizer training algorithms ensure that every string in the training set can be tokenized, ``byte-fallback'' forces $\mathcal{V}$ to include the 256 bytes needed to represent any character in Unicode.
 This allows tokenization of symbols that do not appear in the training dataset.